tableau/TabPy/CONTRIBUTING.md

 ```

 It should be noted that running the integration tests will install the following
-packages if the machine does not already have them: `sklearn, nltk, textblob,
+packages on to the machine if it does not already have them: `sklearn, nltk,
-pandas, & numpy`
+textblob, pandas, & numpy`

 ## Linux and Mac Specific Steps